Chocolate industry: Manufacturers

-Mars Inc., the largest chocolate manufacture in 2015.
+Mars Inc., the largest chocolate manufacturer in 2015.

-Although the chocolate industry is made up of companies in a range of sizes, including small, artisan businesses, most of the world's chocolate market is dominated by a few, large companies.
-In 2015, five firms: Mars Inc., Mondelēz International (owners of Cadbury), Ferrero, Nestlé and The Hershey Company held 61.8% of the chocolate market share.
+Although chocolate companies come in a range of sizes, including small, artisan producers, most of the world's chocolate market is made by a few, large companies.
+In 2015, five firms: Mars Inc., Mondelēz International (owners of Cadbury), Ferrero, Nestlé and The Hershey Company held 61.8% of the global chocolate market share.
 Other chocolate companies with the largest revenue included Meiji Co., Lindt, Arcor, Glico and Storck.
 (Note: Companies excluded that are not primarily chocolate manufacturers) Chocolate is more concentrated than the broader confectionery industry, as the latter markets a broad range of products, and in poorer markets sells through informal means (such as street markets in India).
-Concentration has increased in the 21st century, as firms attempt to reduce the buying power of food retailers and to establish markets in new countries.
+Concentration has increased in the 21st century, as firms have attempted to reduce the buying power of food retailers and to establish markets in new countries.

-Beyond production, these firms allocate large funds to research and development.
+Beyond production, large chocolate manufacturers allocate large funds to research and development.
 The chocolate industry uses sugar, milk and cocoa products as inputs, as well as large amounts of inclusions, such as nuts, dried fruits and coconut to add variety in texture and taste.

 The US is the biggest producer of chocolate.
 Other large producers include Brazil, Germany, Russia and the UK.